SphericalKat/caching-geodata/slides.md

 # Signaling

 - **WebRTC agents** have no idea who to communicate with.
-Signalling is used to bootstrap the call.
+Signalling is used to bootstrap the call by exchanging some data between the two peers.
 - **Signaling** - uses an existing plaintext protocol called **SDP** (Session Description Protocol)
 - Each **SDP** message is made up of Key-Value pairs, which contains information such as:
   - The **IPs** and **Ports** that the agent is reachable on (candidates).